rcoacci/work-queue-examples/wq_allpairs/README.md

 All-Pairs on a Single Machine
 -----------------------------

-Let's suppose you have a whole lot of files that you want to compare all to each other, named `a`, `b`, `c`, and so on.
-Suppose that you also have a program named `compareit` that when invoked as `compareit a b` will compare files `a` and `b` and produce some output summarizing the difference between the two, like this:

-    a b are 45 percent similar

-To use the allpairs framework, create a file called `set.list` that lists each of your files, one per line:

-    a
-    b
-    c
-    ...
+The following example is provided the working directory.
+The file `example.list` contains a list of file names to compare to each other: `example.a`, `example.b`, and so on.
+The script `example.compare` performs a simple diff between two arguments, telling us whether the files are identical or different.

+To use the allpairs framework locall, run `allpairs_multicore` like this:

 Then, invoke `allpairs_multicore` like this:

-    allpairs_multicore set.list set.list compareit
+    allpairs_multicore example.list example.list example.compare

 The framework will carry out all possible comparisons of the objects, and print the results one by one:

-    a a are 100 percent similar
-    a b are 45 percent similar
-    a c are 37 percent similar
+    example.a	example.a
+    example.b	example.a	Files example.b and example.a differ
+    example.c	example.a	Files example.c and example.a differ
+    example.a	example.b	Files example.a and example.b differ
+    example.b	example.b
+    example.c	example.b	Files example.c and example.b differ
+    example.a	example.c	Files example.a and example.c differ
+    example.b	example.c	Files example.b and example.c differ
+    example.c	example.c
     ...